maliMirkec/personal-website/source/portfolio/moodings/index.md

 ## Responsibilities

 - Improved Page Speed Insights score on mobile and desktop.
-- Used latest best practices to boost the page speed.
+- Used the latest best practices for boosting the site speed.
 - Optimized assets delivery.

 [View other projects](/portfolio/) or [contact me](/about-me/).